-The functions of the Commission are to keep under review the operation of Gibraltar legislation and the effectiveness of supervision of financial services; to monitor the extent to which Gibraltar legislation and supervision complies with European Union obligations and supervisory standards governing financial services in the United Kingdom where Community law applies; to protect the public against financial loss arising out of dishonesty, incompetence or malpractice; to advise the Government of Gibraltar and the Government of the United Kingdom on matters concerning financial services; and to draw up codes for regulating the terms of service of persons employed by the Commission.
+The functions of the Commission are to keep under review the operation of Gibraltar legislation and the effectiveness of supervision of financial services; to monitor supervisory standards governing financial services in the United Kingdom where Community law applies; to protect the public against financial loss arising out of dishonesty, incompetence or malpractice; to advise the Government of Gibraltar and the Government of the United Kingdom on matters concerning financial services; and to draw up codes for regulating the terms of service of persons employed by the Commission.

 The Chief Executive Officer is charged with the responsibility of supervising institutions carrying on finance business in or from within Gibraltar.
-The CEO is required to ensure that such supervision complies with any applicable obligation Gibraltar has as a constituent of the European Union and to establish supervisory standards which match those required by legislation and supervisory practice governing the provision of financial services within the United Kingdom.
+The CEO is required to establish supervisory standards which match those required by legislation and supervisory practice governing the provision of financial services within the United Kingdom.

 Commission Members are not appointed as representatives of a constituency.
 They are appointed as individuals to bring their personal qualities and experience for the benefit of the Commission.
 Supervisory bodies need to be independent and this policy preserves the objectivity and independence of the Commission.